-NAP: Traitor!
+NAP : Traitor!
 Humanist!
-(Then to audience) My dear Animals.
+My dear Animals.
 Snowball has always been a traitor, a spy for Farmer Jones.
 He has been sabotaging the Farm, which is why there is not enough food.
-(The actors now are returning to the auditorium).

-BOXER: Comrade Napoleon.
-I remember Snowball fighting off Farmer Jones.
+BOXER : But we saw Snowball fighting off Farmer Jones.
 We gave him a medal.

-NAP: My dear Comrade Boxer.
+NAP : My dear Comrade Boxer.
 He fooled you.
 It was all a trick worked out with Farmer Jones in the pub.
 My cat here saw Snowball meeting with the Farmer before the attack.

-BOXER: Really?
+BOXER : Really?

-Cat: Purrf-ectly true.
+Cat : Purrf-ectly true.